 Central Africa’s only symphony orchestra Kinshasa Symphony Orchestra bring their sound to Bristol’s Colston Hall on Sep 16th.

 Want to learn more about Kinshasa Symphony Orchestra?
-Then catch the documentary screening on Sunday 14th Sep at Watershed Cinema.
+Then catch the documentary screening this Sunday (14th Sep) at Watershed Cinema.
 Dig into Katrina Mason’s (of the FT) in depth write up on the importance of music in Congo and the history of the Orchestra here.

-Click here to book tickets, and watch the video below for an insight into life in the orchestra.
+Click here to book tickets, and watch the documentary trailer below!

 Knitting Factory Records have chosen Brian Eno to pick seven of his favourite Fela Kuti albums for their third Box Set dedicated to the icon.
 The collection represents Eno’s 40 year obsession with Fela’s groundbreaking music.